jkh-code/predicting-covid-19-deaths/README.md

 | death_yn | Did the patient die as a result of the illness? |
 | underlying_conditions_yn | Did the patient have one or more underlying conditions? |

 The fields above can contain one of four missing data values.
 The table below describes the four types of missing values a field can have.
-See the [Exploratory Data Analysis](#exploratory-data-analysis) section for a discussion on how these missing values were handled.
+See the [Predictive Modeling](#predictive-modeling) section for a discussion on how these missing values impacted modeling.

 | Missing Value  | Description |
 | ------------- | ------------- |